SaurabhSunil/Shutdown/README.md

 ## Expected behavior

-TWrites  "Stopping my Application..." to the console.
+Writes  "Stopping my Application..." to the console.